quentinbwilliams/TV-maze/README.md

-# TV-maze

-API Practice: TV Maze
+# API Practice: TV Maze

-Download starter code

 In this exercise, you’ll finish a partially-complete web app which is a front-end for the TVMaze API.

-Step 1: Understand The API
+# Step 1: Understand The API

 Explore the TVMaze API.
 You will need to make a get request to two endpoints: